Wemino/VorpalFix/README.md

 - Custom resolution settings.

 ### Graphics
+- Automatic adjustment of the Field of View (FOV) based on aspect ratio.
-- Add support for Anisotropic Texture Filtering to enhance texture clarity and reduce blurriness at oblique viewing angles.
+- Add support for Anisotropic Texture Filtering.
   - [[Anisotropic Off](https://raw.githubusercontent.com/Wemino/VorpalFix/refs/heads/main/assets/anisotropic_off.png)] VS [[Anisotropic On (x16)](https://raw.githubusercontent.com/Wemino/VorpalFix/refs/heads/main/assets/anisotropic_on.png)]
-- Allow to enable trilinear texture filtering for better texture quality.
+- Provide the option to enable trilinear texture filtering for better texture quality.
-- Force highest quality models with enhanced LOD.
+- Provide the option to always prioritize the highest quality models, regardless of distance.
 - Allow to set a custom frame rate limit, with the option to match the monitor’s refresh rate.
-- Configure the Field of View (FOV), with an option for automatic adjustment based on aspect ratio.

 ## Credits
 - [MinHook](https://github.com/TsudaKageyu/minhook) for hooking.